planq-network/planq-sdk/packages/env-tests/README.md

 All keys derive funds from the "root key" which should be funded.
 From it, all test keys are funded in the test setup, increase verbosity with the `LOG_LEVEL` env var to `info` or `debug` to see more information.

-By default, transfer and exchange tests are performed for pUSD.
-By setting the env variable `STABLETOKENS` other stabletokens can be included in testing. `STABLETOKENS` can be set to a comma-separated string of stabletokens to test (e.g. `‘pEUR’` for only testing pEUR or `‘pUSD,pEUR’` for testing both pUSD and pEUR).
+By default, transfer and exchange tests are performed for aUSD.
+By setting the env variable `STABLETOKENS` other stabletokens can be included in testing. `STABLETOKENS` can be set to a comma-separated string of stabletokens to test (e.g. `‘aEUR’` for only testing aEUR or `‘aUSD,aEUR’` for testing both aUSD and aEUR).

 As part of the testnet contract deploys in `planqtool`, privileged keys like reserve spender or oracles can be authorized directly in the migrations.
 Hence, the relevant tests will pass on environments like `staging` while failing on public environments as the keys are not yet authorized.